MAKE!

 Cancellation/Withdrawal

 If MIAD’s Youth + Community Programs cancels a class, your fee will be refunded in full.
-If a student wishes to drop a class, a refund, minus a $15 processing fee for each fall or spring semester class, or a refund minus the $50 deposit fee for the summer program, is granted if notification of withdrawal is received in writing on or before the registration deadline.
+If a student wishes to withdraw, a refund, minus the $50 deposit fee for the MAKE! program is granted if notification of withdrawal is received in writing on or before the registration deadline.
 Refunds will not be granted after that time.

 Registration Confirmation